eSkiSo/FicoActions/README.md

 This plugin adds a new automatic action to Kanboard.

-This will notify the creator of the task when the task is moved to another column or closed.
+This will re-assign the task back to the creator and notify him when the task is moved to another column.

 Author
 ------